petyasoft/Cats/README.md

 ---

-Thank you for using Blum Telegram Bot!
+Thank you for using Cats Telegram Bot!
 Don't forget to follow our [Telegram channel](https://t.me/petyasofts) for updates.

 Ton wallet for donations : UQCLxqnBscAH1i8WNU2qfqXrAKCd5AoNgbuNrvZHTZOLI3Yg